Can a Notary Decline or Refuse to Provide Service?

 12. If the customer makes threats, assaults, or attempts to obstruct, deceive, bribe, influence or coerce the notary.

-13. If the notary has a disqualifying interest in the transaction, or a significant conflict of interest that would compromise the impartiality of the notary.
+13. If the notary has a disqualifying interest in the transaction or a significant conflict of interest that would compromise the impartiality of the notary.
 The value of the money, goods, benefits or services received by the notary should not exceed compensation for the value of the services rendered by the notary.

 State laws may allow a public official to receive a minimal amount as a thank you, such as some food or a beverage.
-The total dollar value limits allowed per transaction and per year are defined in state “gift ban” laws.
+The total dollar value limits allowed per transaction and per year are defined in the state “gift ban” laws.

 14. Most customers are polite and cooperative when seeking notary services.
 Some customers are rude, insulting, disrespectful, angry, loud, disruptive, abusive, condescending, uncooperative, or unreasonable.
 Some businesses establish policies for dealing with disruptive customers.
 A judge in court would likely give a warning to a disruptive party, and then issue a contempt of court charge if the disruptive behavior continues.
 The US Post Office has refused service to disruptive customers who refused to follow rules of conduct.